yourlabs/crudlfap/PITCHME.md

 @[13-18](Override ModelMixin Class)
 @[21-26](Override PostCreateView)

 Note:
 - We can extend crudlfap feature, like we can change icon, namespace, we can override views etc.
-- We can change the icon by overriding "material_icon" inside router.
+- We can change the icon by overriding "material_icon" inside router. you can get icon from https://material.io/tools/icons/?style=baseline
 - We can override views like ListView we can set filters, search fields etc.
 - We can override CreateView to assign specific user or current user while creating post.